PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - Message when no Incentive stock available : `No Incentive Stock Found`.
 - Message when no Grant available : `No Records Found`.
-- Mockup of Delete Confirmation dialog of Incentive Stock //TODO
-- Mockup of Delete Not Possible dialog of Incentive Stock //TODO
-- Mockup of Delete Confirmation dialog of Grant //TODO
-- Mockup of Delete Not possible dialog of Grant //TODO